Celestron NexStar 8SE Telescope Review

 Celestron NexStar 8SE Video Review.

 This is a primarily visual telescope, meant for enjoying views of the moon, planets, and the brighter nebulae and galaxies through the eyepiece.
+This would be an excellent choice for witnessing celestial events such as a lunar eclipse.

 But what about astrophotography?
 The design of the tracking telescope mount (fork-mounted Alt-Az) wasn’t designed for it, but is it a complete waste of time?